bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/index.md

     regex: "'JsonDocument' was not declared in this scope"
     page: /v6/compiletime/not-declared-in-this-scope/no-arduinojson.md

+  more-than-one-package:
+    label: More than one package has been found by ArduinoJson
+    summary: Error says "More than one package has been found by ArduinoJson"
+    regex: More than one package has been found by ArduinoJson
+    page: more-than-one-package.md

   no-matching-function:
     label: no matching function for call to ...
     summary: Error says "no matching function for call to ..."